How to Apply

-After selecting the school location, begin typing in the full official name of your institution into School Name.
-You may select your institution from the drop down list that appears or, if you do not find it, type in the name of your school as it appears on your transcript.
+After selecting the school location, select your institution from the drop down list that appears under School Name.
+If you do not find it, select Other and type in the name of your school exactly as it appears on your transcript.

-Please indicate the date you received your degree, or date you expect to receive it.
-If you will not receive a degree at a particular institution, you may enter the last date that you will be enrolled there, and then select "No Degree" in the Degree Awarded/Expected drop-down.
+Please indicate the date you received your degree or the date that you expect to receive it.
+If you will not receive a degree at a particular institution, enter the last date that you will be enrolled there and then select "No Degree" in the Degree Awarded/Expected drop-down menu.

 Report the Units/Credits that you have completed to date.
 Do not enter the total number of credits required for your degree program if you have not finished all of them at this time.

 Please report your Cumulative Grade Point Average as listed on your official university transcript.
-You may report your GPA on the scale used at your institution.
+Report your GPA on the scale used at your institution.